Phoenix-Home-Cleaning/op_trAIder/docs/adr/adr-003-security-workflow-fixes.md

 ## Context

-The TRAIDER V1 security scanning pipeline encountered two critical issues:
+The TRAIDER V1 security scanning pipeline encountered multiple critical issues:

 1. **GitLeaks License Error**: The workflow was configured to require a `GITLEAKS_LICENSE` secret, but GitLeaks has transitioned to an open-source model and no longer requires a license for basic secret scanning functionality.

 2. **CodeQL SARIF Upload Conflicts**: Multiple CodeQL analysis jobs were attempting to upload SARIF results with the same category, causing the error: "only one run of the codeql/analyze or codeql/upload-sarif actions is allowed per job per tool/category."

+3. **TruffleHog BASE/HEAD Commit Issues**: TruffleHog was failing when BASE and HEAD commits were the same, particularly on initial commits or when `github.event.before` was not available.

+4. **CodeQL Default Setup Conflicts**: Advanced CodeQL configuration was conflicting with GitHub's default CodeQL setup, causing "cannot be processed when the default setup is enabled" errors.

 These issues were blocking the CI/CD pipeline and preventing proper security validation of code changes.